Chinese Pepper Steak (Tender Beef in Savory Sauce)

 Pro Tips for Chinese Pepper Steak

-Ingredient Selection: Choose high-quality flank steak for its balance of flavor and tenderness.
-Fresh bell peppers are essential for vibrant color and crisp texture.
+Ingredient Selection: Choose high-quality flank steak for its balance of flavor and tenderness, and opt for fresh, vibrant bell peppers for the best results.

-Temperature Management: Ensure the wok is hot enough before adding beef to avoid steaming instead of searing.
+Temperature Management: Ensure the wok is hot before adding ingredients to prevent sticking and achieve a good sear.

 Troubleshooting Common Issues

-Sauce Too Thick: If the cornstarch thickens the sauce too much, add a splash of water or broth to achieve desired consistency.
+Sauce Too Thick: Excess cornstarch can thicken sauce too much; add a bit of water or broth to adjust consistency.

 Variations and Regional Differences